 How To Start Recovering From Codependent Relationships

 If you struggle with people pleasing or setting boundaries, relationships can become lop-sided.
-The codependent person ends up doing all the heavy lifting.
+This basically means that the codependent person ends up doing all the heavy lifting.
 You give until it hurts.

-But since it's only hurting you, you think it's not that bad.
-You want to be liked more than you want to risk being honest.
+But since it's only hurting you, you might think it's not that bad.
+When you are codependent, you want to be liked more than you want to risk being honest about what you really need.
 People pleasing triggers a negative cycle of self-neglect that is the hallmark of codependency.

 If you relate to codependency you have trouble: